AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 * Sharing PoW security requires merged mining.
 * Sharing PoW security requires that chains use the same hashing algorithm.
-* Multiple (non-merged-mined) PoW chains using the same hashing algorithm means that at least some of those chains are be vulnerable to a 51\% attack.
+* Multiple (non-merged-mined) PoW chains using the same hashing algorithm means that at least some of those chains are vulnerable to a 51\% attack.
 * Simultaneously securing a network with PoW and PoS is not possible without compromises (like that PoW miners could DoS PoS validators or vice versa).
 * It is unsafe for miners/validators to build on unvalidated histories (as is done with SPV mining, which *is* unsafe).